dhellmann/pymotw/PyMOTW/zipimport/index.rst

 Finding a Module
 ================

-Given the full name of a module, find_module() will try to locate that module inside the ZIP archive.
+Given the full name of a module, :func:`find_module()` will try to locate that module inside the ZIP archive.

 .. include:: zipimport_find_module.py
     :literal:
     :start-after: #end_pymotw_header

-If the module is found, the zipimporter instance is returned.
-Otherwise, None is returned.
+If the module is found, the :class:`zipimporter` instance is returned.
+Otherwise, ``None`` is returned.

 .. {{{cog
 .. (path(cog.inFile).parent / 'zipimport_example.zip').unlink()